mirzahab85/ecommerce/README.md

 - Payment will be made in several ways: by credit card, payment by company, payment by bank, paypal, etc ...
 - We will receive a confirmation e-mail after the order placed on the website
 - Customers, products, orders and other items will be managed by the administrator

+**CHAPTER 2 - Technologies used for this project:**<br><br>
+**HTML:** Hypertext Mark-up Language (HTML) is how we format the appearance of web pages using HTML tags.
+A website consists of various elements such as: text, images, tables and the like.
+HTML uses tags to create, link, and structure elements of an HTML document.
+An HTML document consists of basic building blocks - HTML elements.
+Provides a way to create structured documents by highlighting structural semantics for text such as titles, paragraphs, lists, links, citations, and other items.
+Web browsers do not display the HTML tags, but use them to interpret the content of the page.
+Within the HTML header is defined script created in JavaScript language.

+**CSS:** CSS is an abbreviation of the English word Cascading Style Sheets.
+It is designed to separate presentation and content, including layout, colors, and fonts.
+CSS can be internal, external and inline.
+With an external style sheet, you can change the look of an entire website.<br>
+HTML page must include a reference to the external style sheet file inside the <link> element, inside the head section.
+An internal style sheet is used if one HTML page has a unique style.<br>
+An inline style may be used to apply a unique style for a single element.<br>

+**BOOTSTRAP:**